PalashMahata17/Power_BI/README.md

-THis dashboard aims to transform raw financial data into a clear, interactive story of revenue and expenses—helping us, as a data science student, master Power BI while delivering real business insights.
+This dashboard aims to transform raw financial data into a clear, interactive story of revenue and expenses—helping us, as a data science student, master Power BI while delivering real business insights.

 Purpose & Vision ::